kgdunn/pid-book/univariate-review/univariate-review.rst

 Suppose we have a quantity of interest from a process, such as the daily profit.
 We have many measurements of this profit, and we can easily calculate the **average** profit.
 But we know that if we take a different data set of profit values and calculate the average, we will get a similar, but different average.
 The question we want an answer to is:

 	What is the range within which the true (population) average value lies?
-E.g. give a range for the true daily profit per kilogram of raw material.
+E.g. give a range for the true daily profit.

-This range is called a confidence interval.
+This range is called a :index:`confidence interval`, and we study them :ref:`in more depth later on <univariate_confidence_intervals>`.
 We will use an example to show how to calculate this range.

 Let's take :math:`n` values of this daily profit value, let's say :math:`n=5`.